 Buying Points

-Sometimes gamblers are allowed to change the lines and odds set by the sportsbook.
+Sometimes, gamblers can change the lines and odds set by the sportsbook.
 Buying points refers to a gambler changing the point spread on his bet.
 In order to buy points in favor of the team he’s betting on, a gambler must accept worse odds on the bet’s payout.

-Find our guide on “Buying Points on the Spread“.
+Find more in our guide on “Buying Points on the Spread“.

 C